-Charges of child abandonment in Houston can be brought as a result of an investigation.
+Charges of child abandonment in Houston can be brought as a result of an investigation and can involve the Child Protective Services.
 Individuals other than the parent of a child can be charged with this crime, as the law makes it illegal for anyone to who custody, care or control of a child to be liable for abandonment if they fail to act in a reasonable manner.

 Abandonment charges are normally considered a state jail felony.
 This means that the punishment for child abandonment charges can be: